 - Once the mixture is cool, remove the whip and replace with the paddle attachment.
 Turn the mixer back on to medium, then add the small cubes of butter, one at a time.
 Continue beating and adding the butter until it’s all added and smooth.

 - When done, switch the speed to low and add the peanut butter, salt, and vanilla.
-Taste, and add more peanut butter a tablespoon at a time, if desired, until the right taste is achieved.
-You can add more salt as well.
+Taste, and add more peanut butter a tablespoon at a time, if desired, until you find your perfect salty-sweet balance.
+Feel free to add more salt to taste as well.